Mehrshad06/DS_IUST/README.md

-# StoreX – Command-Line Online Store Management System
+# 🛒 CLI Online Store System
+### Data Structures & Algorithms – Final Project

+---

 ## 📌 Project Overview

-**StoreX** is a command-line based online store management system developed in **C++** as the final project for the **Data Structures and Algorithms** course.
+This project is a **Command Line Interface (CLI) Online Store Management System** developed as the final project for the **Data Structures and Algorithms** course.

-The primary objective of this project is to design and implement a fully functional store system while **manually applying fundamental data structures and algorithms**, without relying on built-in STL search or sorting utilities.
+The system manages a single type of product and focuses on the **correct design and manual implementation of data structures and algorithms**, rather than graphical user interfaces.

-All user interactions are performed through a **CLI (Command Line Interface)**, with the main focus on correctness, efficiency, and clarity of data structure usage rather than graphical appearance.
+All user interactions are performed entirely through the terminal.

+The project is implemented in **C++**, and all searching and sorting operations are **implemented manually**, without using built-in STL algorithms, in full compliance with the course requirements.

 ---

-## 🎯 Project Objectives
+## 🎯 Project Goals

-- Apply core **data structures** in a real-world scenario
+- Practice and apply fundamental **data structures**
-- Implement **manual searching and sorting algorithms**
+- Implement classic **searching and sorting algorithms manually**
-- Design a modular and maintainable system architecture
+- Design a modular, readable, and maintainable system
-- Practice file handling and persistent data storage
-- Simulate features of an online shopping system
+- Build a project suitable for **academic evaluation and oral defense**

 ---

-## 🧩 Core Features
+## ⚙️ System Features

-### 1. Product Management
+### 1️⃣ Product Management

+The system provides full product management functionality:

-- Add new products
+- Add a new product
-- Remove existing products
+- Remove an existing product
 - Edit product information
 - Display all products

-Each product includes the following attributes:
+Each product contains the following attributes:
 - ID
 - Name
 - Price